battistini01/livestory-amplience-content-integration/README.md

 ## Learn More

-You can learn more in the [Live Story Amplience documentation](https://livestory.nyc/documentation/articles/basic-client-side-integration/).
+You can learn more in the [Live Story documentation](https://livestory.nyc/documentation/articles/basic-client-side-integration/).

 To learn Amplience, check out the [Amplience documentation](https://amplience.com/developers/docs/).